Israel says it's preparing for the possibility of a lengthy war against Iran

 More attacks on Iranian military commanders

-Israel's opening attack killed three of Iran's top military leaders: one who oversaw the armed forces, Gen. Mohammad Bagheri; one who led the paramilitary Revolutionary Guard, Gen. Hossein Salami; and the head of the Guard's ballistic missile program, Gen. Amir Ali Hajizadeh.

-Israel's defense minister said Saturday the military has killed a Revolutionary Guard commander who financed and armed Hamas in preparation for the Oct.
+Israel's defense minister said the military killed a paramilitary Revolutionary Guard commander who financed and armed Hamas in preparation for the Oct.
 7, 2023, attack on Israel that sparked the ongoing 20-month war in Gaza.

 Iranian officials did not immediately confirm Saeed Izadi's death, but the Qom governor's office said there had been an attack on a four-story apartment building and local media reported two people had been killed.

-Note: This story has been corrected to show Israel hit one centrifuge production site, not two.